titanturtles/titanturtles.github.io/cybercamp.md

 * * *

-## Hardware requirement:
+## Minimum Hardware requirement:

-Intel/AMD computers with internet connection, and at least 16GB of memory (RAM) and 100GB free SSD harddrive space.
+Intel/AMD Quad core computers with internet connection, and at least 16GB of memory (RAM) and 100GB free SSD harddrive space.
 AMD computers should work fine.

 (Costco has qualified laptop at $700 and up.
-Amazon has qualified renewed laptop at around $300, but YMMV.)
+Amazon has qualified renewed laptop at less then $300, but YMMV.)

 However, Apple M series computer will not work directly.
 If you only have apple computer, we can convert the virtual images for you at an extra cost.